Skip to main content

 May 12, 2020

 The COVID-19 pandemic is challenging our country in profound ways.
 Families are struggling to pay the bills as unemployment soars to levels not seen since the Great Depression.
 Small businesses are struggling to survive while communities are paralyzed with shuttered stores and closed schools.
+Worst of all, the pandemic’s impact has fallen unevenly across communities in ways that painfully amplify how inequality and unequal access to health care already divides our nation.

 April 8, 2020